Santa's Gone Surfing

 Here are the sketches of some of the spreads, which ended up being a lot rougher than the character concept sketches due to time.
 You can see a bunch of stuff changed, such as Trev, as well as some details added and removed.

-You can buy the book here if you're overseas, but it should still be available in most books shops and that across Australia during the silly season.
+You can buy the book here if you're overseas, but it should still be available in most books shops across Australia during the silly season.

 Back to Top